decarv/c-wordfinder/README.md

 This C program finds all the words in a given file that can be spelled with an inputed set of letters.

 I developed this program with efficiency in mind, mainly for learning purposes.
-In this project I used some of the concepts learned in my Introduction to Algorithms and Data Structures class, such as linked-lists, hashing, hashtables (canonicalization and open-addressing), stacks and backtracking.
+Mainly to implement the idea of Compaction in Hashtables.
+Also, in this project I used some of the concepts learned in my Introduction to Algorithms and Data Structures class, such as linked-lists, hashing, hashtables, stacks and backtracking.

 Other than that I don't think this has much use, unless you would like to cheat on word games.